sbabic/swupdate/doc/source/sw-description.rst

 There are 4 main sections inside sw-description:

-- images: entries are images and swupdate has no knowledge about them.
+- images: entries are images and SWUpdate has no knowledge about them.
-- files: entries are files, and swupdate needs a filesystem for them.
+- files: entries are files, and SWUpdate needs a filesystem for them.
   This is generally used to expand from a tar-ball or to update single files.
 - scripts: all entries are treated as executables, and they will